 Chester Back Roads

 There are three similar roads that run due north from Chester.
 They’re all short—in each case after 6-13 miles the road turns to gravel.
-They’re all fairly easy steady ups, featuring mellow climbing through unspectacular generic regional conifer forest.
-They all have major road surface problems.
-These are definitely “best in the area” rides—not great, but worth doing if you’re at Lake Almanor and want to ride.
-I can’t honestly say any one of the three is the right one, so I’ll list their differences and let you decide:
+They’re all fairly easy steady ups, featuring mellow climbing through what once was forest and is now bare ground and black tree trunks.

 WVR and JLR touch, so combining them into one ride is a natural.
-Combining either with Road 10 would require riding an easy 5 miles through some beautiful, interesting north Lake Almanor shoreline.
+Combining either with Road 10 would require riding an easy 5 miles (one way) through some beautiful, interesting north Lake Almanor shoreline.

 Warner Valley Road